paulipa/sico-wiki/community/doctrines/tama-fits.md

 <details>

 ## Ashimmu
 The Ashimmu can web targets on the gate to further prevent them to escape the camp and help the Thrasher to better apply damage.
 Only one needed per fleet.
-Should also get remote sensor boosts and repair from an Exequror.
+Should also get remote sensor boosts and repairs from an Exequror.

 <details>
   <summary>Ashimmu, Camp Fast Lock</summary>